techbrett/OfficeDocs-SkypeForBusiness/Teams/manage-meeting-recording-options.md

 ## Block or allow download of channel meeting recordings

 You can set a Teams admin policy through PowerShell's **`-ChannelRecordingDownload`** parameter in the[Set-CsTeamsMeetingPolicy](/powershell/module/teams/set-csteamsmeetingpolicy) to control whether channel members can download meeting recordings.
-If you block the download of channel recordings, members have read access without ability to download.
+If you block the download of channel recordings, members can watch recordings, but can't download them.
 To learn more, see [Manage Teams recording policies for meetings and events](meeting-recording.md#block-or-allow-download-of-channel-meeting-recordings).

 ## Manage who can record and transcribe meetings